nayemshaon34/Currency-Detection/README.md

 4. Currency Exchange (Input/Output both in the form of text and voice). <br />
 <br />

-BlindHelp will have the use of Machine Learning to detect the Currency & the Monetary Amount of the Bank Note held in front of the camera.
+Third-Eye will have the use of Machine Learning to detect the Currency & the Monetary Amount of the Bank Note held in front of the camera.
 It will have the use of Virtual Voice assistant which will help them and guide them to do some of the essential tasks.
 Overall it’s an app that will be a good companion for the blind and also everyone using it in their daily lives.